-Scout for an insect from this month's list and snap a photo of it before it scuttles or buzzes off.
+Look for an insect or a bug and snap a photo of it before it scuttles or buzzes off

 What difference does it make?

 Insects are vital for pollinating our food.
-And they are nature's recyclers too - without them it would be game over.
+And they are nature's recyclers too - without them it would be game over for all of us.

 What do you need?